8. Color Management

 Cinecred renders in 32-bit floating point RGBA and converts from/to the actually ingested or outputted pixel format as the first respectively last step.
 Color math is implemented by the zimg library.

 ICC profiles of embedded pictures and CICP tags (ISO/IEC 23091-2) of embedded videos are observed.
-If this information is missing, sRGB and BT.709 are assumed for pictures respectively videos.
+If this information is missing, Cinecred assumes sRGB for pictures and BT.709 for videos.

 Gamut